 Develop professionalism by being respectful of others and refraining from gossip.
 Practice being positive and cordial and develop a reputation of integrity by being honest and consistent in what you say and do.

 2. Practice punctuality, use your time wisely, and stay balanced.

 Always be on time or early for appointments.
 If you are early for class, it may allow you to review your notes or talk with your professor.
 If you are studying online, stick with your study schedule.

 Time is money, so focus on completing all assignments on time.
 Ban procrastination from your life and don’t leave for tomorrow what you can do today.

-Having a good work ethic includes knowing how to take care of yourself.
+Having a strong work ethic includes knowing how to take care of yourself.
 Eat right and get proper sleep, taking time to recharge and relax.
 If you keep your priorities clear, you will maintain the proper perspective at work.